 Our CEO continues to retain outstanding stock options that were granted to him by HRG Group during the time he was an employee of HRG Group.
 These options became Company options as a result of the HRG Merger but were not granted for service to Spectrum Brands and were granted by a different Board and Compensation Committee to obtain a different set of business objectives prior to the HRG Merger.
-These options are further described on page 28 in "Executive Compensation Tables-Outstanding Equity Awards at the End of Fiscal 2023".
+These options are further described on page 66 in "Executive Compensation Tables-Outstanding Equity Awards at the End of Fiscal 2023".
 These options will expire if not exercised prior to their respective expiration dates.
-Accordingly, Mr. Maura exercised some of his HRG Group options in Fiscal 2021 and may exercise his remaining HRG Group options in the future; although 64,142 options expired on November 29, 2023 and were not exercised.
-As a result of Mr. Maura's option exercise in 2021, some of the value that Mr. Maura received in Fiscal 2021, and may realize in the future, does not reflect the decisions our Compensation Committee has made since the HRG Merger and more recently as we continue to review and consider appropriate types and amounts of compensation.
+Accordingly, Mr. Maura exercised some of his HRG Group options in Fiscal 2021 and Fiscal 2024 and may exercise his remaining HRG Group options in the future; although 64,142 options expired on November 29, 2023 and were not exercised.
+As a result of Mr. Maura's exercise of these HRG Group options, some of the value that Mr. Maura receives in the years of exercise does not reflect the decisions our Compensation Committee has made since the HRG Merger and more recently as we continue to review and consider appropriate types and amounts of compensation.

-During Fiscal 2023, particular considerations include:
+During fiscal 2023, particular considerations include: